Lutu-gl/Chess-JavaFx/README.md

 The host can select the settings such as time and color.

 ### Figure design and the field design:
 The figure design and field design can be selected manually.
-This allows you to set how the figures look and what color the fields should be.
+This allows you to set how the figures look and what color the fields should be.<br>

 <img src="https://github.com/Lutu-gl/Chess-JavaFx/assets/74654393/3922a710-c747-4a40-96fb-789d2d73602f" alt="Fielddesign" style="width: 50%;" />
 <img src="https://github.com/Lutu-gl/Chess-JavaFx/assets/74654393/d844902e-e076-435b-ab89-8fe0b8cd2ec1" alt="Piecedesing" style="width: 50%;" />